 Voice Actors: Isshin Chiba (Japanese), Philip Pacaud (English)

 , Mr. Neumann is one of the unsung heroes of the show.
 Taking on a leadership role among the ship's NCO's in times of crisis, Neumann's greatest contribution to the survival of the Archangel

 - Badass: Hell yeah!
 He's the main reason—more so than Kira, or La Flaga, or Ramius—that the Archangel hasn't been sunk.

 - Badass Normal: The best helmsman of the Cosmic Era, Natural or Coordinator.

-Hidden Depths: Neumann keeps to himself and rarely speaks, but when the Archangel is in lockdown aboard Artemis, he's the one who rallies the crew and organises the breakout.
+- Hidden Depths: Neumann keeps to himself and rarely speaks, but when the Archangel is in lockdown aboard Artemis, he's the one who rallies the crew and organises the breakout.
 Supplementary materials suggest that he may have had a crush on Natarle Badgiruel as well.

-Improbable Piloting Skills: Good Lord yes!
+- Improbable Piloting Skills: Good Lord yes!
 This man flies a several thousand tonne battleship as though it were a freaking fighter plane.
 Doing a barrel roll to point the ship's guns down or circumvent an enemy battleship?
 No problem.
 Recovering from a botched atmospheric re-entry?
 Not even worth a mention.
 Dodging beams and guided missiles alike between the time they are fired and the time they reach his ship (many times maneuvering so quickly it looks like the crew would surely be turned to red paste against the walls)?
 All in a day's work.

-Love Hurts: In some of the video games based on SEED it is revealed that Neumann had a thing for the Archangel's Number Two, Badgiruel.
+- Love Hurts: In some of the video games based on SEED it is revealed that Neumann had a thing for the Archangel's Number Two, Badgiruel.
 This means that he had to help kill her when Ramius ordered the Dominion sunk.
 Ouch.

 Voice Actors: Naoki Tatsuta (Japanese), Richard Newman (English)